Control Variables in Statistical Studies

 Example

 In the plant growth experiment, a standardized procedure can be the exact time the plants are watered.
-When the experiment is continued over a period of time, the lighting should also be considered.
+When the experiment is continued over a full stop of time, the lighting should also be considered.
 One option would be to ensure constant artificial light on the same level according to one day cycle or another option would be to use the natural daylight, which fluctuates over the course of a year.

 Statistical controls

 Sometimes, removing all traces of extraneous influence is impossible.
-By applying modeling, weighting, and averaging based on what’s known about the factors you’re trying to account for, a more realistic statistical picture may emerge.
+By applying modelling , weighting, and averaging based on what’s known about the factors you’re trying to account for, a more realistic statistical picture may emerge.
 This means, that the predictor variable, also called an independent variable, is complemented by the control variables.
 Suitable statistical techniques are a simple linear regression analysis and ANOVA.

 Control variables vs. Control groups